ARIA-VALUSPA/ARIA-System/ASR/readme.md

 #### mode="inc"

     By default nbest=1 is assumed.
 While end-point is not yet detected, the output to the socket will be "one" (partial) sentence with a marker of the end of partial output.
-When the end-point is detected (i.e. the segment ends completely till the end), the final refined 1-best sentence will be the output.
-The full output format takes the form: (note the number of words will be growing over time while outputing partial sentences)
+When the end-point is detected (i.e. the segment ends completely until the end), the final refined 1-best sentence will be the output.
+The full output format takes the form: (note the number of words will be growing over time while outputting partial sentences)

     word_1
     RESULT:PART  # mark the end of a partial output (ex: 1 word)